UNCLASSIFIED (U)

 (3) A parent’s face cannot be in the photograph of the infant.

 e.
-Because minors do not typically submit identification, at the public counter you should verify with the applying parent(s)/legal guardian(s) that the biographic information matches the attached photograph to avoid accidentally switching photos:
+Because minors do not typically submit identification, at the public counter you should verify with the applying parent(s)/legal guardian(s) that the biographic information matches the attached photograph to avoid accidentally switching photographs:

 (2) If you do not have both passport applications or it is not obvious that the photographs were switched, you should suspend the passport application to request that the applicant re-execute the passport application with the correct photograph or refer the passport application to the fraud prevention unit, as appropriate.